Akizon77/KoriMiyohashi/readme_en.md

 # Kori Miyohashi: Telegram Channel Submission Bot

 > [!NOTE]
-> Kori Miyohashi (Seidaibashi Koori) is a character from the game [Sugar Sweet Temptation](https://store.steampowered.com/app/2374590/Sugar_Sweet_Temptation) by Recette and its derivative works.
+> Kori Miyohashi (聖代橋氷織) is a character from the game [Sugar Sweet Temptation](https://store.steampowered.com/app/2374590/Sugar_Sweet_Temptation) by Recette and its derivative works.

 ## Quick Start